surskitty/tourmaline-386/README.md

 - Fishing no longer randomly fails to catch a fish.
 - Friendship raises faster.
 - Mystic Ticket is available.
+- Premier Balls are now obtained in bulk with any pokeball purchase.

 ## Short Term Goals
 - Make available the events for Deoxys, the other Eon, and Mew.